About

 Kit Peel Gardens designs elegant gardens which marry formal layout with romantic planting.

-Since 2016 we have undertaken urban and rural projects, for private clients and businesses.
-Our work is mostly in North Yorkshire, although we undertake commissions across the UK and abroad.
-Projects range from intricate London outdoor spaces to country house gardens and large estates.
+Founded in 2016, we have offices in Petersfield, Hampshire and Harrogate, North Yorkshire and undertake commissions across the UK and abroad.
+Projects range from intricate London outdoor spaces to country house gardens, Paragraph 84 houses and large estates.

-Kit Peel is a pre-registered member of the Society of Garden Designers.
-He holds a FDA in garden design, graduating with distinction.
-He worked in foreign news for over a decade, before spending a magical year on the Greek island of Hydra where he rediscovered a childhood love of wildflowers.
+Kit is a registered member of the Society of Garden and Landscape Designers.
+He holds a FDA in garden design, graduating with distinction, and has travelled across Europe over many years, immersing himself in contemporary and historic garden-making.
+His design style is formal, timeless, with a love of old-school glamour.
+He is known for building lasting relationships with leading contractors, ensuring the studio’s projects are delivered on time and budget.
+Previously, he worked in foreign news for over a decade, before spending a magical year on the Greek island of Hydra where he rediscovered a childhood love of wildflowers.
 Returning to his family home in the Yorkshire Dales, he volunteered in the famous gardens of Newby Hall while training in garden design.
 A published author, Kit also writes garden design and nature features for Country and Town House magazine, The Sunday Times, The Guardian and other media.

 The Team